-Solana Center’s school programs inspire and empower students to live sustainably, to reduce and rethink waste, and to become change-makers on their campuses and in their communities.
+Solana Center’s science-based school programs inspire and empower students to live sustainably, to reduce and rethink waste, and to become change-makers on their campuses and in their communities.

 Eco-Literacy Program Offerings for Unincorporated San Diego County Schools